Tuesday, February 24, 2026

 ⚠️ Attention!

-Flickering isn't just annoying - it can cause eye strain, headaches, and in some cases even dizziness.
-If you notice it, you need to address it immediately!
+Flickering isn't just annoying; it can cause eye strain, headaches, blurred vision, and in some cases even dizziness.
+If you notice it frequently, it's a good idea to address it immediately!

 🔍 How to Check for Dead Pixels